Erling Haaland

-Coming through the youth system, Haaland played at senior level for Bryne's reserve and senior teams.
-He then moved to Molde in 2017 (also playing for their reserve team), with whom he spent two seasons.
-Haaland signed with Austrian Bundesliga side Red Bull Salzburg in January 2019, winning two league titles and one Austrian Cup.
-In December 2019, he moved to German Bundesliga club Borussia Dortmund, where he won the DFB-Pokal in 2020–21.
-In the summer of 2022, he transferred to Manchester City for a fee of €60 million (£51.2 million).
+Haaland began his senior career with Bryne and Molde before signing with Red Bull Salzburg in 2019, where he won the Austrian Bundesliga and the Austrian Cup.
+Haaland joined Bundesliga club Borussia Dortmund in 2020, where he won the DFB-Pokal in 2021.
+In 2022, Haaland transferred to Manchester City for a fee of €60 million (£51.2 million) and won the continental treble in his debut campaign: he set the record for most goals scored by a player in a Premier League season (36) and most goals by a Premier League player in all competitions in one season (52), winning the Premier League Golden Boot, European Golden Shoe and the Gerd Müller Trophy.
+He was also named UEFA Men's Player of the Year, IFFHS World's Best Player, and finished runner-up in the Ballon d'Or.
+He also ranks as Manchester City's eighth-highest all-time top goalscorer.

-Haaland has won several individual awards and broken various records during his career.
-During the 2019–20 season with Salzburg, he became the first teenager to score goals in five consecutive UEFA Champions League matches.
-He was the top scorer of the Champions League for the 2020–21 season.
-In 2020, Haaland won the Golden Boy award, while in 2021 he was named Bundesliga Player of the Season and was included in the FIFA FIFPro World11 in 2021 and 2022.
-With Manchester City, he has also broken Premier League records, including becoming the quickest individual to score two, three and four hat-tricks, and becoming the first player in the league's history to score hat-tricks in three consecutive home games.
+Haaland has won several other individual awards: he is the only player to win Premier League Young Player and Player of the Season in one season.
+He won the 2020 Golden Boy, was named Bundesliga Player of the Season in 2021, and was included in the FIFA FIFPro World11 for 2021, 2022, 2023 and 2024.
+He has also set numerous records, including most goals in a Premier League season and the quickest to score eight hat-tricks.

-Haaland has represented Norway at various youth levels.
-In the 2019 FIFA U-20 World Cup, he won the tournament's Golden Boot, after scoring a record nine goals in a single match.
-He made his senior international debut in September 2019.
+Haaland represented Norway across youth level, winning the Golden Boot at the 2019 FIFA U-20 World Cup, where he scored a record nine goals in a single match.
+He made his senior international debut for Norway in 2019: he has earned 48 caps and scored 55 goals, making him Norway's all-time top goalscorer.

 Early life

-Haaland was born on 21 July 2000 in Leeds, West Yorkshire, England, as his father Alfie Haaland was playing for Leeds United in the Premier League at the time.
+Erling Braut Haaland was born Erling Braut Håland on 21 July 2000 in Leeds, West Yorkshire, England, as his father Alfie Haaland was playing for Leeds United in the Premier League at the time.
 In 2004, at the age of three, he moved to Bryne, his parents' hometown in Norway.

-Along with playing football from an early age, Haaland partook in various other sports as a child, including handball, golf and track and field.
+Along with playing football from an early age, Haaland took part in various other sports as a child, including handball, golf, and track and field.
 He also reportedly achieved a world record in his age category for the standing long jump when he was five, with a recorded distance of 1.63 metres in 2006.